-On the cover, MiT graduate Robert Cahill, MiT '08.
+On the cover, MiT alumna Sarah Bracken in her classroom at Highline High School in Burien, WA.
 Photo by Shauna Bittle '98.

 A Different Kind of Teacher Education Program

 PROGRAM CONCEPT

 Evergreen's Master in Teaching (MiT) program is a nationally recognized, academically rigorous, state-accredited teacher preparation program.
 Its success lies as much in the collaborative learning process as it does in its curricular content.
 Through academic subjects, candidates are exposed to a wide range of community-building activities, small-group seminars, hands-on field experiences and group problem-solving activities.
 These skills reinforce critical and reflective thinking and demonstrate important principles of effective and meaningful classroom teaching.
 Our graduates become knowledgeable, competent professionals who can assume leadership roles in curriculum development, child advocacy, assessment and anti-bias work.